Kurdish rebel leader says U.S. could mediate in Turkey talks

 "We need a go-between, we need observers.
 We would also accept the Americans.
 From our view it is moving in this direction," he added.

-The United States, like its NATO ally Turkey and the European Union, classes the PKK as a terrorist organization.
+The United States, like its NATO ally Turkey and the European Union, classes the PKK as a terrorist organisation.

 CEASEFIRE AT RISK